 This also performs a sanity check on the application by ensuring that our audience receives the same app experience across various platforms.

 The application is tested across versions of the browser, such as Mozilla Firefox version 10 onwards or Internet Explorer 9 onwards.
-This test is run using our test scripts.
+This application is quality and testing is run using our test scripts.
 The same test script is used for testing across various browsers.
 These tests are conducted on multiple machines as many browsers may not support different versions on the same computer.

 Our concurrent test cases confirm that the application is simultaneously checked across a host of browsers at the same time.

 In the case of individual tests, the same tester or multiple testers may be operating those browsers depending on the requirements of testing.